-A lightweight, battlewash bomber with “Fear the Bones” appliques inspired by squadron patches from VFW-103, a Navy aviation squadron nicknamed the Jolly Rogers.
+A lightweight, battlewash flight jacket with “Fear the Bones” appliques inspired by squadron patches from VFW-103, a Navy aviation squadron nicknamed the Jolly Rogers.

 Male Model Information:

 - Ma-1 utility pocket on sleeve with pen cap inserts